 It’s been a joy for me to interview and learn from Kristi, I hope it has been for you as well.

-Are there any other conscious brands you’d like to know more about?
+Are there any other sustainable fabrics and conscious brands you’d like to know more about?
 Comment below!